Obama orders U.S. airstrikes in Syria against Islamic State

 What specifically each nation will do in the coalition remains to be hammered out.
 Secretary of State John Kerry is meeting Gulf allies in the region and Obama is to host a leaders' security conference at the U.N.
 General Assembly in two weeks with the aim of fleshing out duties of the coalition.

-Before the focus on Islamic State, Obama for months had been cool to the notion of arming the poorly organised Syrian rebels, fearing weapons provided them could end up in the wrong hands.
+Before the focus on Islamic State, Obama for months had been cool to the notion of arming the poorly organized Syrian rebels, fearing weapons provided them could end up in the wrong hands.

 But he now needs the rebels to become strong enough to hold ground cleared by U.S. airstrikes, just as Iraqi forces are doing in Iraq.